Sure independence screening in generalized linear models with NP-dimensionality: Introduction

 \section{Introduction}

-Ultrahigh dimensional regression problem is a significant feature in many areas of modern scientific research using quantitative measurements such as microarrays, genomics, proteomics, brain images and genetic data.
-For example, in studying the associations between phenotypes such as height and cholesterol level and genotypes, it can involve millions of SNPs; in disease classification using microarray data, it can use thousands of expression profiles; and dimensionality grows rapidly when interactions are considered.
+The ultrahigh-dimensional regression problem is a significant feature in many areas of modern scientific research using quantitative measurements such as microarrays, genomics, proteomics, brain images and genetic data.
+For example, in studying the associations between phenotypes such as height and cholesterol\vadjust{\goodbreak} level and genotypes, it can involve millions of SNPs; in disease classification using microarray data, it can use thousands of expression profiles, and dimensionality grows rapidly when interactions are considered.
 Such a demand from applications brings a lot of challenge to statistical inference, as the dimension $p$ can grow much faster than the sample size $n$ such that many models are not even identifiable.
-By non-polynomial dimensionality or simply NP-dimensionality, we mean $\log p = O(n^{a})$ for some $a > 0$.
-We will also loosely refer it to as an ultrahigh dimensionality.
+By nonpolynomial dimensionality or simply NP-dimensionality, we mean $\log p = O(n^{a})$ for some $a > 0$.
+We will also loosely refer it to as an ultrahigh-dimensionality.
 The phenomenon of noise accumulation in high-dimensional regression has also been observed by statisticians and computer scientists.
-See \cite{FanLv08} and \cite{FanFan08} for a comprehensive review and references therein.
-When dimension $p$ is ultrahigh, it is often assumed that only a small number of variables among predictors $X_1, \ldots, X_p$ contribute to the response, which leads to the sparsity of the parameter vector $\bbeta$.
-As a consequence, variable selection plays a prominent role in high dimensional statistical modeling.
+See \citet{FanLv08} and \citet {FanFan08} for a comprehensive review and references therein.
+When dimension $p$ is ultrahigh, it is often assumed that only a small number of variables among predictors $X_1, \ldots, X_p$ contribute to the response, which leads to the sparsity of the parameter vector $\bolds{\beta}$.
+As a consequence, variable selection plays a prominent role in high-dimensional statistical modeling.

-Many variable selection techniques for various high dimensional statistical models have been proposed.
-Most of them are based on the penalized pseudo-likelihood approach, to name a few, the bridge regression in \cite{FF93}, the LASSO in \cite{Tibs96}, the SCAD and other folded-concave penalty in \cite{FanLi01}, the Dantzig selector in \cite{CT07} and their related methods \citep{Zou06,ZouLi08}.
-Theoretical studies of these methods concentrate on the persistency \citep{Gree04,Geer08}, consistency and oracle properties \citep{FanLi01,Zou06}.
-However, in ultrahigh dimensional statistical learning problems, these methods may not perform well due to the simultaneous challenges of computational expediency, statistical accuracy and algorithmic stability \citep{Fan08}.
+Many variable selection techniques for various high-dimensional statistical models have been proposed.
+Most of them are based on the penalized pseudo-likelihood approach, such as the bridge regression in \citet{FF93}, the LASSO in \citet {Tibs96}, the SCAD and other folded-concave penalty in \citet{FanLi01}, the Dantzig selector in \citet{CT07} and their related methods [\citet{Zou06}; \citet{ZouLi08}], to name a few.
+Theoretical studies of these methods concentrate on the persistency [\citet{Gree04}; \citet {Geer08}], consistency and oracle properties [\citet{FanLi01}; \citet{Zou06}].
+However, in ultrahigh-dimensional statistical learning problems, these methods may not perform well due to the simultaneous challenges of computational expediency, statistical accuracy and algorithmic stability [\citet{Fan08}].